The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

 Once you have this knowledge, you won’t want to live the same way.

-You can learn how to become a better ally and support businesses and non-profits dedicated to bringing social justice.
+You’ll be challenged to become a better ally and support businesses and non-profits dedicated to bringing social justice.

 You can park once and find restaurants, parks, and other attractions within close walking proximity.
 The streetcar also stops near the museum.

-Make sure that you step onto the deck with the eternal flame while you are at the museum for another great perspective of downtown and Smale Riverfront Park.
+While at the museum, step onto the deck with the eternal flame while you are at the museum for another great perspective of downtown and Smale Riverfront Park.

-10 The National Underground Railroad Freedom Center is FREE on Martin Luther King Jr Day
+10 The National Underground Railroad Freedom Center is FREE on Martin Luther King Jr. Day

-This is the perfect day to visit the National Underground Freedom Center as we honor the work that Martin Luther King Jr did to bring change.
+This is the perfect day to visit the National Underground Freedom Center as we honor the work that Martin Luther King Jr. did to bring change.

 It’s a little more crowded because of the FREE admission but I still think it’s worth going.